We have all heard that we should have a blog on our business website and that we should be blogging. Do you really need a blog? And why?

-Well, we think a blog can work wonders for your business.
+Well, we know a blog can work wonders for your business.
 Yes, they require a bit of work, but the payoff can be well worth it.
-In this article we will run through 8 reasons why you might want to think about including a business website blog to your site.
+In this article, we will run through 8 reasons why you might want to think about including a business website blog on your site.

 According to multiple studies and research, it costs 7 times less to get an existing customer to buy from you again than to find a new customer.
 This is why it is really important for every business to keep in touch with its existing customers and have ways to bring them back.